-The U.S. Census Bureau's Building Permits Survey reports that between 2011 and 2021, the Town of Guilderland issued a total of 1,228 permits for residential construction, of which 564 (or about 46%) were for single-family homes.
-These homes were valued at an estimated \$150.8 million, or an average of about \$267,000 per unit.
+The U.S. Census Bureau's Building Permits Survey reports that between 20012011 and 20242021, the Town of Guilderland issued a total of add new data 1,228 permits for residential construction, of which add new data 564 (or about add new data46%) were for single-family homes.
+These homes were valued at an estimated add new data \$150.8 million, or an average of about add new data \$267,000 per unit.
 It is important to note that while the number of approved building permits is an indicator of future construction, not all permits result in new development.

 Figure 7.
-Residential Building Permits Issued, Town of Guilderland Source: HUD User SOCDC Building Permits Database developers in the region are tapping into the growing market for independent senior housing.
-Hamilton Parc, the Summit at Mill Hill, and Westmere Village are among the Town's newest senior living communities.
+Residential Building Permits Issued, Town of Guilderland Source: HUD User SOCDC Building Permits Database

-Units in multifamily structures accounted for 664 building permits issued, with a substantial increase occurring from 2016 through 2021.
-In fact, Guilderland issued more permits for multifamily housing than for single family homes during this time.
-Prior to 2017, the largest number of building permits issued by the town for multifamily housing was 112 in 1999.
+Units in multifamily structures accounted for add new data 664 building permits issued, with a substantial increase occurring from 2016 through 2021.
+In fact, Guilderland issued more permits for multifamily housing units than for single family homes during this time.
+Prior to 2017, the largest number of building permits issued by the town for multifamily housing units was 112 in 1999.
+There could be many factors contributing to the increase in multi-family as compared to single-family units.
+The rising costs of new homes and significant down payment to purchase the home couple with closing costs price many buyers out of the home buying market.
+The significant and rising constructions costs to build new single-family subdivisions contributes to the high costs of new single-family homes.
+The costs of installing infrastructure (roads, water and sewer) are contributing to making single-family construction very expensive.

 No new senior housing was built in Guilderland between 2000 and 2015.
-With nearly one-third of the population in the Albany-Schenectady-Troy MSA age 55 and over, however,
+With nearly one-third of the population in the Albany-Schenectady-Troy MSA age 55 and over, however, developers in the region are tapping into the growing market for independent senior housing.
+Hamilton Parc, the Summit at Mill Hill, and Westmere Village are among the Town's newest senior living communities.